 Formal commands for usted and ustedes

-As you know, Spanish also has formal ways of talking to people, and you'll use usted (a formal pronoun) and a different verb form to talk to someone you want to show respect to.
-And to give a command to a group of people, you'll be using ustedes, one of the forms of Spanish y'all.
+As you know, Spanish also has formal ways of talking to people, and you’ll use usted (a formal pronoun) and a different verb form to talk to someone you want to show respect to.
+And to give a command to a group of people, you’ll be using ustedes, one of the forms of Spanish y’all (used most often in Latin America).

-Making commands for usted and ustedes is easy!
+Making usted and ustedes commands is easy!
 All you have to do is follow the same process for the negative commands, but don’t add the -s!
-And for the negative commands, just add no. So no tengan miedo, dear learners—don't be afraid!
+And for the negative commands, just add no. So no tengan miedo, dear learners—don’t be afraid!

 Duo or duo not, there is no try! 😏